ratanawang/CPSC210Project/README.md

 ### User Stories

 - As a user, I want to be able to choose from the options presented in the main menu
-- As a user, I want to be able to choose from the levels presented in the play menu
-- As a user, I want to be able to view my level in the game
 - As a user, I want to be able to move in a specified direction (up/down/left/right)
-- As a user, I want to be able to collect items and add them to my item pouch
+- As a user, I want to be able to collect items, add them to my item pouch, and view them
-- As a user, I want to be able to view the items in my item pouch
-- As a user, I want to be able to interact with and/or use items
 - As a user, I want to be able to type in passwords whenever necessary
-- As a user, I want to be able to quit the game if it gets too scary